encodingx/binary/README.md

 ```

 ## Performance and Optimisation
-This module has been optimised for performance.
+This module is optimised for performance.
-Suggestions to improve are welcome.

 ```bash
 $ go test -cpuprofile cpu.prof -memprofile mem.prof -bench . -benchmem